-Browns Are the NFL's Biggest Week 1 Winners—and They Didn't Even Need to Win
+Browns Are the NFL's Biggest Week 1 Winners—and They Didn't Even Win

-Browns Are the NFL's Biggest Week 1 Winners—and They Didn't Even Need to WinSeptember 9, 2018
+Browns Are the NFL's Biggest Week 1 Winners—and They Didn't Even WinSeptember 9, 2018

 What time is the parade in Cleveland this week?

-A banner would also be a nice touch:
+A banner would also be a nice touch: "WE TIED!"

 It was Browns 21, Steelers 21, optimism in Cleveland 21 billion.

-In what was a glorious and fun day of football, the center of the NFL universe was, of all places, the losing-est, sorriest, most-inept, most-laughed-at, most-mocked, most-quarterbacked place on Earth.
+In what was a glorious and fun day of football, the center of the NFL universe was, of all places, the losingest, sorriest, most inept, most laughed at, most mocked, most quarterback-deprived place on Earth.

-The Browns are where dreams go to die.
-Now, the Browns are where dreams go to tie.
+Cleveland has been where football dreams go to die.
+Now, it is where football dreams go to tie.

 It's weird to be so optimistic, and genuinely happy, for the Browns.
-Weird because they "won" (word used purposefully) the day scoring the same number of points as a Steelers team that we're not even sure is good.
+Weird because they won (word used purposefully) the day scoring the same number of points as a team that we're not even sure is good.

 Pittsburgh got excellent play from running back James Conner, who had 31 carries for 135 yards and two touchdowns and added five catches for 57 yards.
-But there's little question that maybe the best player on the team is Le'Veon Bell, and he's sitting out because of a contract dispute.
+But maybe the best player on the team is Le'Veon Bell, and he's sitting out because of a contract dispute.

 Would Bell have done better?
 Who knows, but his absence should cheapen the Browns' "win."
 But it doesn't.